Landlord insurance explained

 Gas safety inspection

 Inspections carried out every 10-12 months by a Gas Safe registered engineer.
-They inspect all gas appliances in your property to ensure they’re safe for your tenant.
-If the inspection is passed you’ll be given a certificate to prove this.
+They inspect all gas appliances in your property to make sure they’re safe for your tenant.

 Gas safety certificate (CP12)